reutenauer/waypoints/README.md

 # A solution to the Waypoints challenge

 ## Installation
-This solution is Written in Ruby.
+This solution is written in Ruby.
 It should be enough to have RSpec installed and run `rspec` in the top-level directory (here) to see the main test cases;
 if needed, a Gemfile is provided, so that one can run `bundle` to install the appropriate dependencies.